Medi-Cal as it relates to Hospice Care

 The following are the steps that Healing Care Hospice takes after a provider recommends a patient to hospice care and the patient selects our hospice:

-1. We identify the patient’s current health insurance to determine whether the patient has or is eligible for Medicare, Medi-Cal, or commercial insurance coverage, and determine if they are under an advantage program and/or which Medi-Cal provider they are under.
-Once the patient’s insurance coverage is established, we must contact the insurance provider to determine if authorization for hospice is required by the insurance provider.
+- We identify the patient’s current health insurance to determine whether the patient as or is eligible for hospice care coverage for Medicare, Medi-Cal, or commercial insurance coverage, and determine if they are under an advantage program and/or which Medi-Cal provider they are under.
+Once the patient’s insurance hospice care coverage is established, we must contact the insurance provider to determine if authorization for hospice is required by the insurance provider.

 Can the state take your home if you go on Medi-Cal?